rowanmac/rowanmac.github.io/my_collections/_lists/joyList.md

 - [Early Collaborative Games of Fantasy and Imagination](https://wobbupalooza.neocities.org/) History of 19th Century French fantasy and roleplaying games.
 - [archives.design](https://archives.design/) A digital archive of graphic design related items that are available on the Internet Archives
 - [Garden History Girl](https://www.gardenhistorygirl.co.uk/) Nice blog about garden history.
+- [Genji Poems](https://genjipoems.org/) Database of all the poems in the *Tale of Genji*, with multiple English translations of every poem.

 # Shopping